Category Archives: North Carolina

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor worried assistance you locate the corner so he can be more ensured that the job has been done appropriately.
-If he helps you, he will certainly see the evidence you reveal and also will not later on be inclined to argue a lot about it.
+It is constantly well to have the next-door neighbor concerned aid you locate the edge so he can be a lot more guaranteed that the job has actually been done appropriately.
+If he aids you, he will see the evidence you discover and also will not later on be inclined to suggest so much about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.